Matching Capillary Types to Their Locations: A full breakdown

 Fenestrated Capillaries: The Leaky Vessels

 Unlike continuous capillaries, fenestrated capillaries possess fenestrations, or pores, in their endothelial cells.
 These pores, ranging from 50-100 nm in diameter, significantly increase the permeability of the vessel wall.
 These capillaries are ideally suited for locations where rapid transport of large molecules is necessary.
-However, a thin basement membrane (a layer of extracellular matrix) still provides some degree of structural support and selective filtration.
+On the flip side, a thin basement membrane (a layer of extracellular matrix) still provides some degree of structural support and selective filtration.

 Location: The high permeability of fenestrated capillaries dictates their locations within the body: